rubyreferences/rubyref/book/builtin/misc.md

 ## Warning

-The Warning module contains a single method named #warn, and the module extends itself, making `Warning.warn` available.
+The Warning module contains a single method named `#warn`, and the module extends itself, making `Warning.warn` available.
 Warning.warn is called for all warnings issued by Ruby.
-By default, warnings are printed to
+By default, warnings are printed to $stderr.
-$stderr.

 By overriding Warning.warn, you can change how warnings are handled by Ruby, either filtering some warnings, and/or outputting warnings